-On today’s date in 1969, Group of Seven artist Arthur Lismer died in Toronto at age 84.
+On today’s date in 1969, Group of Seven artist Arthur Lismer died in Montréal at the age of 84.

-In 1970, Canada Post featured Lismer’s Isle of Spruce painting on a 6-cent multi-coloured stamp (Scott 518).
-The stamp, printed by Ashton-Potter Ltd., marked the 50th anniversary of the founding of Canada’s Group of Seven artists with a five-colour lithography of Lismer’s painting.
-The stamp measures 36 mm x 30 mm and has 11 perforations.
+In 1970, Canada’s Post Office Department (now Canada Post) featured Lismer’s Isle of Spruce painting on a six-cent multi-coloured stamp (Scott #518).
+The stamp, printed by Ashton-Potter, marked the 50th anniversary of the founding of the Group of Seven with a five-colour lithography of Lismer’s painting.
+The stamp measures 36 mm by 30 mm and was issued in panes of 50.

 According to The Unitrade Specialized Catalogue of Canadian Stamps, one pane with diagonally shifted horizontal perforations—”now split up”—resulted in “a couple of stamps” with nearly missing inscriptions and a wide white margin at the bottom.

 The catalogue also lists one variety—the “fire in bush” variety (SC #518i)—which is valued at $5 (never hinged to very fine) compared to 30 cents for the regular stamp in the same condition.